-3. GAME VARIANT "MAKE A WISH" EXCLUSIVELY FOR FEMALE PROFESSORS/LECTURERS
+3. GAME VARIANT "MAKE A WISH" EXCLUSIVELY FOR FEMALE MANAGERS

-In this variation, a group of female professors or lecturers go through the pack of cards along the three suits.
-Through this, they make themselves recognized with the view of the male professors and lecturers: What are they already doing?
+In this variation, a group of female managers go through the pack of cards along the three suits.
+Through this, they make themselves recognised with the view of the male managers: What are they already doing?
 Where is there still potential or what can they imagine doing?
 What do they see critically or can (rather) not imagine doing?